peterv-bentley/evo-data-converters/CONTRIBUTING.md

 provide a clear description of the problem or idea, along with any necessary context (software version, operating system, example code, steps to reproduce, etc.).
 We also welcome pull requests to fix bugs instead of opening issues!

+## Opening a pull request

+We welcome all forms of pull requests, and strive to ensure contributions are reviewed and merged promptly.

+Seequent requires that all commits are signed with verified signatures.
+Please ensure you configure commit signing before creating a pull request.
+See [the GitHub documentation](https://docs.github.com/en/authentication/managing-commit-signature-verification) for more information.

 ### Adding a new project
 A project is defined as a self-contained piece of functionality.
 Each new project is in a sub-folder of the `./packages/` folder in this repository.
 The folder name should match the package name that will be published and contain the source code for that project.